- A job offer letter is a written communication sent to a prospective employee who has been selected for a specific position.

 Matthew Dailly, managing director at Tiger Financial, uses a similar message – with a twist.
 “I like to add things like, ‘Your relevant skills would suit this position in particular because …’ or something like, ‘It was your enthusiasm that made this decision much easier.'”

 Once you have the opening down, you can move on to writing the rest of the letter with the components outlined below.

 If you work with a staffing agency, they will traditionally handle new-hire paperwork, saving you time.

 What to include in the body of a job offer letter

-Include a sentence or two about the position’s job duties, responsibilities, and work hours, and whether it requires travel.
+Include a sentence or two about the position’s job duties, responsibilities and work hours, and if it requires travel.
 Indicate whether the position is full time or part time and exempt or nonexempt from overtime in keeping with the Fair Labor Standards Act.
 List the name of the position’s immediate supervisor.

 Salary and commissions

-Provide an overview of the benefits the employee will have access to, such as a 401(k) retirement plan, paid time off, and medical, dental, vision and life insurance.
+Provide an overview of the benefits package and perks the employee will have access to, such as a 401(k) retirement plan, paid time off, and medical, dental, vision and life insurance.
 Briefly explain when insurance coverage starts (for example, after three months) and how vacation time accrues.

 Contingencies and conditions